 Services that are covered for you What you must pay when you get these services In-Network Health and wellness education programs (continued) 24-Hour NurseLine There is no co-insurance Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514-3774.
 A nurse may call you back with additional advice and information based on your health questions and needs. or co-pay for the 24- Hour NurseLine.
-Hearing services (Medicare covered) No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 co-pay per exam.
+Hearing aids No prior authorization required.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+Covered services include: Reimbursement limited to \$250 every 2 calendar years.
+Hearing aids (does not include batteries or maintenance).
+You may purchase hearing aids from any licensed, qualified provider.
+Multi-year benefits may not be available in subsequent years.
+Hearing services No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 co-pay per Medicare-covered exam.
 Hearing services - routine No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$45 co-pay per exam.
-We cover: One routine hearing exam per calendar year.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+We cover: \$15 co-pay per exam.
+One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.